BeerTrackingSystem/BTS-Web/README.md

 - Email validation needed to add/del strikes
 - Display a daily changing MotD
 - Planned features are tracked in the issues section
+- Veterans!
+> When people are not available anymore, they can be moved to veterans
+> veterans section whith login to add a visit when they are in the area
-- Admin-Panel (Creating user, add quotes, change motd)
+- Admin-Panel (Creating user, add quotes, change motd, move user2veteran)
+- Seperated mobile view with less features (currently just no veteran)

 **Works in general with alcohol!**